kimjune01/kimjune01.github.io/_posts/2023/2023-06-13-todo-bot-vs-goal-bot.md

 ![goal-bot](assets/bots/goal-bot.png)

 ### The Goal-bot
-- Does not always do what's told, sometimes refuses requests
+- Does not take orders on what to do
 - Needs description on how the world will change by its actions
-- Can only focus on one goal at a time; can't process goal lists
+- Can only focus on one goal at a time: can't process goal lists
 - Autonomously seeks tasks towards the goal
 - Can't tell you exactly what it will do, or when it will do it
 - Maintains itself if it helps achieve the goal
-- When multiple tasks are available, it chooses ones to progress the goal
+- Prioritizes own tasks
-- Always tries to achieve the goal, but there's no progress bar
+- There's no progress bar
 - Needs rewards for doing the right thing

-### Exercise left for the reaader
+### Exercise for the reaader

 - Which bot would you rather hire?
 - What would an assembly of each class of bots look like?